n4tt0u/Obsidian_to_Anki/README.md

 This repository is a fork of [Obsidian_to_Anki](https://github.com/Pseudonium/Obsidian_to_Anki).
 It includes additional features and improvements suitable for specific workflows, such as multilingual support and other personal enhancements.

+## Installation

+Since this is a custom fork, it is not available in the official Obsidian directory.
+Please use one of the following methods to install.

+### Method 1: BRAT (Recommended)

+The easiest way to install and keep the plugin updated.

+1. Install the **BRAT** plugin from the Obsidian Community Plugins.
+2. Open BRAT settings and click **"Add Beta plugin"**.
+3. Enter the repository URL: `https://github.com/n4tt0u/Obsidian_to_Anki_Kai`
+4. Click **"Add Plugin"**.
+5. Enable **Obsidian_to_Anki_Kai** in Settings -> Community Plugins.

+### Method 2: Manual Installation

+1. Download `main.js`, `manifest.json`, and `styles.css` from the [Releases Page](https://github.com/n4tt0u/Obsidian_to_Anki_Kai/releases/latest).
+2. Open your vault's plugin folder: `<Vault>/.obsidian/plugins/`.
+3. Create a new folder named `obsidian-to-anki-kai`.
+4. Place the 3 downloaded files into this folder.
+5. Reload Obsidian and enable the plugin.

 ## Features Added in This Fork

 ### Bug Fixes